fpmk/effective-and-performant-app/README.md

 # A little bit better version of Poor app :)

-At the first time seems to complicated implementation.
+At the first time seems too complicated implementation.
 But I tried to make it scalable.

 So some design patterns and principles were used.